Task force on climate-related financial disclosures ('TCFD')

-The Group welcomes the initiative for increased governance and transparency in general, and specifically in relation to climate change.
-The Board recognises the increasing societal and investor focus on climate change, and the desire to understand its potential impacts on the oil and gas industry through improved disclosure, utilising mechanisms such as those proposed by the Task Force on Climate-related Financial Disclosures (‘TCFD’).
+The Group welcomes initiatives for increased governance and transparency in general, and specifically in relation to climate change.
+The Board recognises the societal and investor focus on climate change, and the desire to understand potential impacts on the oil and gas industry through improved disclosure, such as those proposed by the Task Force on Climate-related Financial Disclosures (‘TCFD’).
 EnQuest PLC has complied with the requirements of LR 9.8.6R by including climate-related financial disclosures consistent with the TCFD recommendations except for in relation to the disclosure of Scope 3 emissions within the metrics and targets section.
 Scope 3 emissions are not yet measured given the uncertainty and impracticality in accurately measuring such emissions throughout the value chain.
 The Group will continue to assess how it may measure Scope 3 emissions for the next phase of TCFD implementation, but, until such time, will remain non-compliant in this respect.

 Describe the Board’s oversight of climate-related risks and opportunities

 Describe management’s role in assessing and managing climate-related risks and opportunities

 EnQuest’s purpose is to provide creative solutions through the energy transition.
 The Board is focused on a strategy which recognises that hydrocarbons will remain a key element of the global energy mix for many years and through which the Group can pursue a business model which helps to fulfil energy demand as part of the transition to a sustainable lower-carbon world while reducing carbon emissions from its own business where practicable and ensuring a robust risk management framework (‘RMF’) is in place.
 As set out in the risk management section below, climate change is recognised as a standalone risk area in its own right and climate-related issues feature within a number of the Group’s principal risks and are prioritised and managed accordingly.